 The first few minutes are casual, which helps build trust and put the candidate at ease.
 Once the introductions are finished, the technical part begins.
 The candidate can expect to answer algorithm-based questions and write short bits of code.
 The interviewer asks detailed questions about code complexity, efficiency, testing code, and how to restructure it to accommodate new requirements.

-“We value our time and our candidates’ time,” says Salsita CTO Roman Kašpar.
+“We value our time and our candidates’ time,” said Salsita CTO Roman Kašpar.
 “It doesn’t make sense to invite someone blindly without verifying that it could be a quality interview.”
 Face-to-face interviews also take a lot of time; four people are involved, so finding and booking a single block of time is its own challenge.

 LESSON #3: TEST ALGORITHMS AND SOFTWARE ARCHITECTURE